Coworking Space Point-Earning|The Real Win Is Choosing a Space That Fits Your Work Style; Membership/Booking Cashback Rides on Top

 Coworking spaces and shared offices, used as a workspace for freelancers, remote work, or side work, are a category where monthly membership registration or a drop-in booking is sometimes a point-site offer.
 Paying the monthly fee or drop-in fee with a cashback method lets you stack a little gain over time.
 You often compare several spaces, so routing those applications pays off.

 But the most important thing in this category isn't cashback — it's choosing a space that fits your work style and usage frequency.
 Choosing on the height of the fee or cashback can leave you not going because it's far, or finding it unsuited to work — slow Wi-Fi, few outlets, noisy — wasting the monthly fee.
 Judging the location and facilities (Wi-Fi speed, outlets, private booths, meeting rooms), opening hours, quietness, and whether the plan fits your usage frequency is the premise.
 For work use, you also need to confirm the connection and security, and whether address use / mail receipt is available.
 Points are purely a bonus that makes "the registration and payment for a space you use anyway" a bit cheaper.
-This article organizes coworking point-earning in the order "choose a space that fits your work style," "monthly vs. drop-in," "confirm the environment and security for work use," and "earn cashback on the fee," putting usability and usage frequency first.
+This article organizes coworking point-earning in the order "choose a space that fits your work style," "monthly vs. drop-in," "choose by space type," "confirm the environment and security for work use," and "earn cashback on the fee," putting usability and usage frequency first.
 For remote work see the remote work guide, for side work the side-work guide, and for internet lines the fiber guide.

 Breakdown of what you gain with coworking